5 Delicious Fish Dishes to Eat in Iceland

-If you’re a fan of seafood, you’ll be pleased to know that fish is an extremely popular cuisine in Iceland.
+If you’re a fan of seafood, you’ll be pleased to know that Icelandic fish features prominently in the local cuisine.
 From cod and herring to halibut and haddock, as well as tasty langoustines, seafood is a staple on the menu in most Icelandic restaurants.
-So much so that you’re likely to find it on offer for breakfast, lunch and dinner!
+So much so that you’re likely to find it on offer for breakfast, lunch, and dinner!

-The cold North Atlantic waters that surround Iceland are rich in nutrients and therefore teeming with diverse marine life.
-As a result of this, the country boasts a modern and extremely competitive seafood industry, an industry that hugely supports the Icelandic economy.
+The cold North Atlantic waters that surround Iceland are rich in nutrients, and therefore, teeming with diverse marine life.
+As such, the country boasts a modern and extremely competitive seafood industry which hugely supports the Icelandic economy.

-The fish caught in the pure waters here is sustainable, high quality, good for your health and fresh; often prepared and served on the very day it has been caught.
-Whether it’s fried, boiled, stewed or grilled, the Icelandics know exactly how to prepare fish dishes that are guaranteed to leave you wanting more.
+Icelandic fish caught in the pure waters surrounding this Nordic country are sustainable, high quality, and good for your health.
+It's also extremely fresh as it's often prepared and served on the very day it has been caught.
+Whether it’s fried, boiled, stewed, or grilled, Icelanders know exactly how to prepare fish dishes that are guaranteed to leave you wanting more.

 Locally caught fish is simply delicious and you’ll likely find yourself spoilt for choice when browsing extensive menus.
 These are some of the best fish and seafood dishes to try while you’re in Iceland.